reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

   auto: 0074-stack
 ---

-Notification by email is a common way to implement notification use cases like sending OTP, transaction, or low balance alerts.
+Email is a convenient way to send communicate different kinds of events from applications to interested parties.

 Amazon Simple Email Service (SES) is an email platform that provides an easy and cost-effective way to send and receive emails.